desihub/fiberassign/README.md

     specifies all the input files for the targets, positioners, tiles, etc. specifies output files, which need to be modified to the user's area

+shortrun_features: used by cori_shortrun_fa, shortrun_fa
+    specifies all the input files for the targets, positioners, tiles, etc. specifies output files, which need to be modified to the user's area